-- 1. Continuity of Care services from a Terminated Provider must be preauthorized by UnitedHealthcare; - 2.
-The requested treatment must be a Covered Service under this Plan; - 3.
+- 1. A completed request form for Continuity of Care services from a terminated Provider must be submitted to UnitedHealthcare within 30 calendar days from the date your Provider is terminated for review and approval.
+The Continuity of Care form may be downloaded at uhc.com/Calpers; - 2.
+The requested treatment must be a Covered Health Care Service under this Health Plan; - 3.
 The Terminated Provider must agree in writing to be subject to the same contractual terms and conditions that were imposed upon the Provider prior to Termination, including, but not limited to, credentialing, Hospital privileging, utilization review, peer review and quality assurance requirements, notwithstanding the provisions outlined in the Provider contract related to Continuity of Care; - 4.
 The Terminated Provider must agree in writing to be compensated at rates and methods of payment similar to those used by UnitedHealthcare or Network Medical Groups/Independent Practice Associations (PMG/IPA) for current Network Providers providing similar services who are not capitated and who are practicing in the same or a similar geographic area as the Terminated Provider.

-Covered Services provided by a Terminated Provider to a Member who at the time of the Network Provider's contract Termination was receiving services from that Network Provider for one of the Continuity of Care Conditions will be considered complete when:
+Covered Health Care Services provided by a Terminated Provider to a Member who at the time of the Network Provider's contract Termination was receiving services from that Network Provider for one of the Continuity of Care Conditions will be considered complete when:

-- i.
-The Member's Continuity of Care Condition under treatment is medically stable, and - ii.
+- 1. The Member's Continuity of Care Condition under treatment is medically stable, and - 2.
 There are no clinical contraindications that would prevent a medically safe transfer to a Network Provider as determined by a UnitedHealthcare Medical Director in consultation with the Member, the Terminated Network Provider and, as applicable, the Member's receiving Network Provider.

 Continuity of Care also applies to Members who are receiving Mental Health care services from a Terminated Mental Health Provider, on the effective Termination date.
 Members eligible for continuity of Mental Health care services may continue to receive Mental Health services from the Terminated Mental Health Provider for a reasonable period of time to safely transition care to a Network Mental Health Provider.
-New Members are not eligible to keep their provider if the Member had the option to continue with another health plan or provider and voluntarily chose to change health plans.
-In each of these cases, Health Plan will refer the Member to a Participating Provider.
-Health plan will not cover services that are not otherwise covered under a Member's benefit plan.

 Please refer to Medical Benefits and Exclusions and Limitations in Section 5.
 Your Medical Benefits of the UnitedHealthcare Combined Evidence of Coverage and Disclosure Form, and the Schedule of Benefits for information.
-For a description of coverage of Mental Health care services, please refer to the behavioral health supplement to this Combined Evidence of Coverage and Disclosure Form for USBHPC beginning on page 129.
+For a description of coverage of Mental Health care services, please refer to the behavioral health supplement to this Combined Evidence of Coverage and Disclosure Form for USBHPC beginning on page 133.